We are glad you stopped by our web site.

 We are now in our seventh year, and we are grateful that many from Montana and Wyoming are helping us promote biblical worldview ideas.
 Great ideas compete for people's minds and hearts, and followers of Christ should be interjecting ideas that reflect Biblical wisdom into the public square.
 2015 and 2016 demonstrated that need in spades as we saw same-sex marriage endorsed by the courts.
 2017 will require us to communicate our worldview concepts in an even more effective way.

-Dangers of A Narrow View of Intelligence - Your Child's Brain, 8 Great Smarts & Technology's Influence Over Young People's Beliefs and Behaviors.
+To change the fruit, we must change the roots.
+Where are you grounded?
+What are the Dangers of A Narrow View of Intelligence - Your Child's Brain, 8 Great Smarts & Technology's Influence Over Young People's Beliefs and Behaviors.

 Kathy Koch, the Founder and President of Celebrate Kids, Inc., based in Fort Worth, TX, has influenced thousands of parents, teachers, and children in 30 countries through keynote messages, seminars, chapels, and other events.
 Among other groups, she is a featured speaker for the Great Homeschool Conventions and Hearts at Home.
 Her practical, relevant, results-oriented concepts and engaging, honoring, and humorous speaking style draw enthusiastic reviews from children, teens, parents, and educators.
 They leave her events armed with new beliefs, attitudes, practical tools, and increased hope to make appropriate changes, establish healthy relationships, and increase success in family, life, and school.
 Careful, this is NOT just an event for parents or youth, she was a favorite at Summit Ministries Adult conference.

 John Eidsmoe Esquire, Professor – Oak Brook College of Law, Lt.
 Col, USAF, JAG (Retired) March 16-17th, 2018